Posted by ESPN.com's Paul Kuharsky

 Later he added a poke at the fans, who hardly filled Ford Field: "I've never seen so many fair-weather fans before in my life, but I guess they have a lot here."

 Said Jones: "Keith Bulluck said it best in the pregame.
 He was like, 'They deserve where they are at, we deserve where we are at, let's go out there and play like we deserve.
 You ain't sympathetic.
 They can be better, we can be better.
 That's just how the ball rolls."

 -- Vince Masi of ESPN Research reports that Johnson (125) and White (106) become the third set of teammates to rush for 100-plus yards on Thanksgiving in NFL history.

-And according to Elias Sports Bureau, they are the fourth set of teammates to record two rushing touchdowns each in the first half of a game in NFL history.
+ing to Elias Sports Bureau, they are the fourth set of teammates to record two rushing touchdowns each in the first half of a game in NFL history.

 They were the first pair of running back to do it since Chuck Muncie and James Brooks of the 1982 San Diego Chargers in a 30-13 win at Cleveland.
 The most recent occurrence involved a quarterback.

 -- Daunte Culpepper never should have let the ball go, but when he tried to dump-off a short pass over the middle for Kevin Smith from his own 21-yard line, Titans defensive end Dave Ball easily stepped in front of it, caught it, side stepped the only Lion between him and the end zone and scored a 15-yard touchdown.